m414rkie/ML_Tenserflow/README.md

 #### Save_N_Load

-The fifth tutorial, found [here](https://www.tensorflow.org/tutorials/keras/save_and_load).
+The sixth tutorial, found [here](https://www.tensorflow.org/tutorials/keras/save_and_load).
 This tutorial informs the user how to save and load the trained model including checkpoints created during training.
 Uses the MNIST numerals dataset.

 **Contains:**
 * save_load.py